hyqhanson/CPP/README.md

 `<iostream>`, `<chrono>`, `<stdexcept>`, `<vector>`, `<string>`, `<algorithm>`, `<cmath>`, `<fstream>`

-The integer number needs to be unsigned 64bits integer type, to avoid potential warnings. <br/>
-The floating-point number can use `float` and `double` by default.
+The floating-point number type can use `float` and `double` by default.
 <br/>

 ## class `denseM`
 Class `denseM` has private variables:
-1. `INT rows_ = 0`.
+1. `uint64_t rows_ = 0`.
 Recording the number of rows, default number is 0.
-2. `INT cols_ = 0`.
+2. `uint64_t cols_ = 0`.
 Recording the number of columns, default number is 0.
 3. `vector<FLOAT> matrix_`.
 Recording the elements of the matrix in a floating-point number type vector.
 4. `bool is_pos_def = 0`.
 Status of the matrix if or not it's positive definite.
 <br/>
-Every initialized denseM object will have the specific number of rows and columns in a integer type `INT`, and a 1d vector of the matrix in a floating-point number type `FLOAT`.
+Every initialized denseM object will have the specific number of rows and columns in the integer type `uint64_t`, and a templated 1d vector of the matrix, with the floating-point number type `FLOAT`.

 ## Constructors:
 1. ### Constructor for preallocation